 NAMA follows a structured approach for business system projects undertaken, which is governed by detailed procedure documents.
-During 2023 the core systems, which are the NAMA Loans Warehouse, the Portfolio Management System, the Document Management System and the Management Information System, underwent programmes of enhancements rather than significant change.
+During 2024 the core systems, which are the NAMA Loans Warehouse, the Portfolio Management System, the Document Management System and the Management Information System, underwent programmes of enhancements rather than significant change.
 NAMA has in place controls in respect of IT access for new hires, changes in access rights due to staff changes or following an employee's notification of resignation.
 A semi-annual review of access to systems and data is carried out by the Systems Support Team and reported to the Head of Systems Architecture and Support.

 NAMA has put in place an appropriate framework to ensure that it complies with the General Data Protection Regulation and the Data Protection Act, 2018.
-As part of this framework, NAMA has also implemented systems and controls to restrict access to confidential information.
-Where NAMA has become aware of a potential data breach or unauthorised use of confidential information, these have been fully investigated and where necessary reported to the appropriate authorities.
+As part of this framework, NAMA has implemented a Records Management Policy with systems and controls in place to support adherence to that policy, including the categorisation of records and restricted access to confidential information.
+NAMA has established processes to identify data breaches and unauthorised use of confidential information and when NAMA has become aware of a potential data breach or unauthorised use of confidential information, these have been fully investigated in line with the process.
+There were no breaches which warranted reporting to the Data Protection Commissioner (DPC) or data subjects in 2024.